 The subject of alcohol and cholesterol levels has been widely studied.
-There is now medical consensus that drinking in moderation benefits cholesterol levels.
+There is now medical agreement that drinking in moderation benefits cholesterol levels.

 III.
 Sample Research